idaholab/moose/tutorials/tutorial02_multiapps/doc/content/step01_multiapps.md

 Forcing all apps to take the same timestep size is very limiting.

 Often better to allow the sub-app to take smaller timesteps.
-For instance: if the sub-app is a CFD calculation, the timestep size may be limited by material properties (CFL, etc.).
+For instance: if the sub-app is a CFD calculation, the timestep size may be limited by numerical criteria or material properties (CFL conditions, etc.).

 To allow this: set `sub_cycling=true` in the `MultiApp` block: